GOP senators downplay Jan. 6 panel’s importance - NewsBreak

 Sen. Mike Rounds (R-S.D.) said he watched the first day of hearings and parts of the second day.

 “I think they did a very nice production.
-They spent their time efficiently,” he said, but added they “didn’t tell me anything that I didn’t already know.”Jordan asks Capitol Police for information on Colbert team’s presence
+They spent their time efficiently,” he said, but added they “didn’t tell me anything that I didn’t already know.”GOP Reps. asks police for information on Colbert team’s presence at Capitol

 Sen. Lisa Murkowski (Alaska), one of seven Republican senators who voted to convict Trump in his second impeachment trial for inciting the insurrection, said Republicans who didn’t back setting up the panel “are basically saying this is a rehash of everything out there.”